 Nausea is considered as a nonspecific symptom.
 Most of the time, it is difficult to point out the exact cause of it.
 Since, it is mainly characterized by an urge to throw up, it is recommended to eat smaller meals all throughout the day.

 Make it a point to eat slow and rest right after each meal.
 There are also circumstances where your doctor will prescribe that you avoid spicy foods or other particular food groups to prevent nausea.
-If you begin to experience a nauseous feeling, eat plain crackers before you get up and make an effort to eat high-protein foods, including lean meat, cheese, or nuts, before you retire to bed.
+If you begin to experience a nauseous feeling, losing vision, sexual performance problems and eat plain crackers before you get up and make an effort to eat high-protein foods, including lean meat, cheese, or nuts, before you retire to bed.

 Risk of Having Nausea

 The majority of nausea cases clear up after several hours or a few days, without the need to take any medication or see a doctor, unless the patient has an existing severe medical complication or nausea is diagnosed as chronic.
 If nausea is left untreated, it could lead to vomiting episodes for a few times throughout the year.
 It could also result to severe complications such as: